awsdocs/aws-iot-docs/developerguide/registry-events.md

 description
 A description of the thing type\.

-Thing Type Associated/Disassociated With a Thing
+Thing Type Associated or Disassociated with a Thing
-The Registry publishes the following event messages when a thing type is associated or disassociated with a thing\.
+The registry publishes the following event messages when a thing type is associated or disassociated with a thing\.
 + `$aws/events/thingTypeAssociation/thing/<thingName>/<typeName>`
 The messages contain the following example payload: